Vernon Dryden DVM, CJF

 Nicole is originally from Lancaster, PA and grew up in the horse industry.
 She has a Bachelor of Arts, Public Relations from Eastern Kentucky University and a Master of Science, Integrated Marketing Communications from West Virginia University.
 She worked at Hagyard Equine Medical Institute for 18 years before moving to Bur Oak.
-She travels to reining shows with other members of the Bur Oak team and shows her Quarter Horse Levi.
+She travels to reining shows with other members of the Bur Oak team and shows her Quarter Horse Gunnafoolya "Fool".

 Bur Oak, LLC (the farm)

-The Bur Oak name.
+The Bur Oak name

 Bur Oak South

 In 2017 they purchased another farm in Loxahatchee, Florida.
 They decided to continue the name Bur Oak, just with a "Southern" addition.
 Just north of Wellington, the farm is just over 13 acres.
 It has many large Live Oak trees, and gorgeous pine trees.
 Surrounded by the best sport horses in the world, Cappy and Vern bring their reining stallions and the other show horses down to Florida for the breeding season and to enjoy the beautiful warm temperatures.
-Wranglin In Chex handles breeding season and his competition career in great form while also enjoying the abundant trail system in their equestrian community of White Fences.
+Wranglin In Chex handles breeding season and his competition career at great form while also enjoying the abundant trail system in the equestrian community of White Fences.

 About Bur Oak Veterinary & Podiatry Services